-Firms must obtain proof of registration or an excerpt of the register of the company, unregistered company or the limited liability partnership as the case may be before establishing a business relationship (with UK entities).
-This information may be obtained from the customer or Companies House.
+Firms must obtain proof of registration or an excerpt of the register of the company, unregistered company, the limited liability partnership as the case may be, or the registrar in the case of an eligible Scottish partnership, before establishing a business relationship (with UK entities).
+The information required relates to persons of significant control (PSC) as per the PSC registers and may be obtained from the customer, Companies House, or a third party provider.